Rokasl/CS408_project/report/source/12_chapter_5.md

 jstype JSMode = {stack: JSStack, comp: JSComp}
 ```

-Stack could be empty or consist of a frame and a link to previous frame.
+A stack could be empty or consist of a frame and a link to previous frame.
 The idea of these links
 are applied from linked list data structure, where each element of the list has a link to the next
 element.
 Linked lists are used regularly throughout the project.